Entanglement Scaling in Quantum Advantage Benchmarks

-The goal of quantum supremacy is to perform a task that is beyond the capability of any known classical computer.
+The goal of quantum adversarial advantage is to perform any task that is beyond the capability of any known classical computer.
 A naive starting point would be to consider the evident memory limitations of classical computers.
+And to create a quantum state exceeding that.
 If we consider an ideal quantum state, we must store at most $2^{n+1}\cdot 16$ bytes of information, assuming 32 bit precision.
 This upper bound reaches $80$ terabytes (TB) at just less than 43 qubits and $2.2$ petabytes (PB) at just under 47.
 Eighty TB and $2.2$ PB are commonly referenced as the maximum memory storage capacity of a rapid supercomputing node and the supercomputer Trinity with the world's largest memory (respectively).
-And so quantum supremacy might already be possible with $\geq$ 47 qubits (strong simulation).
-The problem is that to create states requiring $2^{n+1}$ independent degrees of freedom requires $O(\exp[n])$ gates, well beyond the coherence time of any device outside of the fault-tolerance threshold.
-And so we must search for another supremacy protocol which requires lower-depth circuits.
+And so quantum adversarial advantage might already be possible with $\geq$ 47 qubits (strong simulation).
+The problem is that to create states requiring $2^{n+1}$ independent degrees of freedom would require $O(\exp[n])$ gates, well beyond the coherence time of any device outside of the fault-tolerance threshold.
+And so we must search for another adversarial advantage protocol, requiring lower-depth circuits.

-Broadly speaking, the leading proposals for quantum supremacy can be divided into two categories: (i) those that provide strong complexity-theoretic evidence of classical intractability (based, for example, on the non-collapse of the polynomial hierarchy) and (ii) those that promise to be imminent candidates for experimental realization.
+\paragraph*{Background.} Broadly speaking, the leading proposals for quantum adversarial advantage can be divided into two categories: (i) those that provide strong complexity-theoretic evidence of classical intractability (based, for example, on the non-collapse of the polynomial hierarchy) and (ii) those that promise to be imminent candidates for experimental realization.
 Examples in the former category include sampling from (a) boson sampling circuits \cite{aaronson2011computational}, (b) IQP circuits \cite{bremner2010classical}, and (c) DQC1 circuits \cite{PhysRevLett.120.200502}.
 A leading example in the latter category is the problem of sampling from random quantum circuits.